The following information is provided for reference purposes only and should be used at your own risk!

 Insert intake piston small end first into intake cylinder outboard side and press piston fully into cylinder.

-Clean vanos intake cylinder outboard side cover mating surfaces and cover mounting bolts (brake cleaner & towels).
+Clean Vanos intake cylinder outboard side cover mating surfaces and cover mounting bolts (brake cleaner & towels).

 Remove intake cylinder cover sealing O-ring.